jthegedus/awesome-firebase/README.md

 - 🔌 [GatsbyJS Firebase Data Source](https://www.gatsbyjs.org/packages/gatsby-source-firebase/#gatsby-firebase-source) - Query your Firebase data right into your statically generated pages with Gatsby.
 - 🔌 [Apollo Link Firebase](https://github.com/Canner/apollo-link-firebase) - Provides a local GraphQL interface to RealtimeDB.
 DB syncs locally to device, Apollo Link provides querying into the local DB.
 - 🔌 [BuckleScript Bindings for Firebase](https://github.com/avohq/bs-firebase) - BuckleScript bindings for Firebase for use in ReasonML projects.
+- 💡 [Angular Firebase PWA](https://github.com/codediodeio/angular-firestarter) - is an Angular PWA powered by Firebase.
+It can serve as a foundation to learn this stack and roll out more complex features.

 ## Mobile